kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(g\) *Sneak circuit.* Each electronic component that contains an electronic inhibit that could inhibit the functioning, or cause inadvertent functioning of a flight termination system or command control system, must undergo a sneak circuit analysis.
 The analysis must demonstrate that there are no latent paths of an unwanted command that could, when all components otherwise function properly, cause the occurrence of an undesired, unplanned, or inhibited function that could cause a system anomaly.
 The analysis must determine the probability of an anomaly occurring for input to the system reliability analysis of paragraph (b) of this section.

-\(h\) *Software and firmware.* Any computing system, software, or firmware that performs a software safety critical function must undergo the analysis needed to ensure reliable operation and satisfy §417.123.
+\(h\) *Software and firmware.* Any computing system, software, or firmware that performs a software safety critical function must undergo the analysis needed to ensure reliable operation and satisfy [[Volume 4/C Licensing/0417 Launch safety.md#§417.123   Computing systems and software.|§417.123]].

 \(i\) *Battery capacity.* A flight termination system must undergo an analysis that demonstrates that each flight termination system battery has a total amp hour capacity of no less than 150% of the capacity needed during flight plus the capacity needed for load and activation checks, preflight and launch countdown checks, and any potential launch hold time.
 For a launch vehicle that uses any solid propellant, the analysis must demonstrate that the battery capacity allows for an additional 30-minute hang-fire hold time.
 The battery analysis must also demonstrate each flight termination system battery's ability to meet the charging temperature and current control requirements of appendix D of this part.